 (Surah Al-Baqarah, 2:172)

-Thus, by eating only halal foods, Muslims contribute not only to their physical health but as for the religious aspect, as well.
+Thus, by eating only halal foods, Muslims contribute not only to their physical health but as to the religious aspect, as well.

 Here’s a list of foods that are considered halal in Islam: